bcss/RentACar-Contract/docs/ENVIRONMENT_VARIABLES_CATALOG.md

-# RCCMS Environment Variables Catalog
+# KarāraOS Environment Variables Catalog

 **Document Version:** 1.0
 **Last Updated:** November 20, 2025
-**Purpose:** Complete catalog of all environment variables used in RCCMS
+**Purpose:** Complete catalog of all environment variables used in KarāraOS
 **Status:** ✅ COMPREHENSIVE - ALL VARIABLES DOCUMENTED

 ---

 ## Executive Summary

-This document catalogs all environment variables required for RCCMS deployment, development, and operation.
+This document catalogs all environment variables required for KarāraOS deployment, development, and operation.
 Environment variables are used for configuration, secrets management, and deployment-specific settings.

 ### Variable Summary